sphinx-contrib/sphinxcontrib-towncrier/docs/change-notes-layout.rst

-``requirements.in`` is a standard ``requirements.txt``-type file that only lists dependencies that are directly used by the :doc:`Sphinx static docs site generator <sphinx:contents>`.
+``requirements.in`` is a standard ``requirements.txt``-type file that only lists dependencies that are directly used by the :doc:`Sphinx static docs site generator <sphinx:index>`.
 It may optionally contain the minimum necessary versions of those.

 .. code-block:: text